 This data protection information as amended on May 2018 is currently applicable.

 Due to improvements of our website and website offers or based on statutory or government standard, it may become necessary to amend this data protection information.
-You find the latest applicable data protection information on this page: https://visionlib.com/data-protection-policy/.
-You may read or print this updated and amended version at any time.
+You find the latest applicable data protection information and other legal information at https://www.visometry.com/legals/ You may read or print this updated and amended version at any time.